dicebear/dicebear/apps/docs/pages/styles/gaze/index.md

 ---
 title: Gaze – Avatar Style
 description: >
-  Create Gaze avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free minimal avatar generator: a pair of eyes on a colored shape, optionally animated.
+Create Gaze avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---